Jeff Marchelletta

 Jeff Marchelletta is an American actor, and film producer.

 Biography

 Jeff Marchelletta was born and raised in Long Island, NY.
 Before becoming an actor, Marchelletta was an executive at one of the USA's largest building contractors.
 After a modeling stint with Gianni Versace Marchelletta studied acting in NYC and LA and landed his first acting role as a recurring character on the American soap opera All My Children.

-In 2002, Marchelletta received a Best Actor Nomination at the 2002 Modesto Film Festival for the film Hollywood Vampyr starring Muse Watson and Trevor Goddard.
+In 2002, Marchelletta received a Best Actor Nomination at the 2002 Modesto Film Festival for the film Hollywood Vampyr.
 Marchelletta produced Ringers: Lord of the Fans.
-Ringers: Lord of the Fans received a 2006 Saturn Award nomination and won the "Outstanding Achievement Award in Filmmaking" at the 2005 Newport Beach Film Festival.
+The documentary received a 2006 Saturn Award nomination, and won the "Outstanding Achievement Award in Filmmaking" award at the 2005 Newport Beach Film Festival.